Budget cinema lenses are a thing around here at the moment.

 At the top I said I have been brave and lucky.

-Brave because every time you buy lenses in this class there is a chance you will get a dud, probably more so than some other classes, like the Hope 16mm I returned as it was clearly a poor sample (loose mount, tight focus, obvious optical issues).
-I knew this was poor because the two before it were excellent, but would I without comparison?
+Brave because every time you buy lenses in this class there is a chance you will get a dud, probably more so than some other classes, like the Hope 16mm I returned as it was clearly a poor sample (loose mount, very tight focus, obvious optical issues).
+I knew this was poor because the two before it were excellent, but would I have known without comparison?

 Lucky because at this point, I have a workable set of L-mount, MFT and anamorphic lenses, some are even stellar performers.
+Two Hope, two Spectrum, three Panasonic S-Primes, various MFT stills lenses, three anamorphic lenses over two formats, an IRIX macro and Vision wide angle.
+Quite a diverse set, but it works and they seem to gel.

-Other paths I could have taken were the Panasonic f1.7 zooms, lenses that would have empowered my MFT cameras enough to avoid full frame all together or alternatively a couple of DZO Vespid or IRIX cine lenses in PL mount, able to be adapted to both formats or finally, completed my S-primes and zooms.
-Looking at both these options, I have probably saved some money, but added difficulty.
+Other paths I could have taken were the Panasonic f1.7 zooms, lenses that would have empowered my MFT cameras enough to avoid full frame all together or alternatively a couple of DZO Vespid or IRIX cine lenses in PL mount, able to be adapted to both formats or finally, complete my S-primes and zooms.
+Looking all both these options, I have probably saved some money, but added difficulty.